EmmaV123/RobotCode9648/README.md

 # RobotCode9648
 The tank drive robot code I made for FIRST Robotics team 9648

 "Do I have to know how to code?"
-Nope!
-Although it does help a lot.
-Go to the wiki tab up at the top of the page and I'll do my best to teach you!
+A little bit.
+This tutorial course from W3Schools is quite helpful: https://www.w3schools.com/java/

 Please remember that FIRST could change anything and everything about their libraries and installation processes!
 There's a possibility this code stops working for whatever reason and you will have to fix it.